How We Create UI/UX Design at Cleveroad

 If the client has a brandbook (logo, tagline, color pattern, and UI elements), the design team considers this and integrates them into the design.

 Simply saying, a visual concept is the design of the same app screen with various colors, fonts, and styles.

 Below you can find two visual concepts of GreenLight, a social dating platform we've developed recently.

 Step 5.
 Design

 In case of the big project that requires several UI/UX designers, we make a style guide.
 This document consists of all app elements, so it’s easy to adhere to the chosen style.
 Also, the style guide makes the work of software developers easier as they don’t have to ask designers about details.

 Styleguide of GreenLight

 Our specialists prepare all the screens and their possible conditions.
 After that, designers can create a clickable prototype.

+IMPORTANT!
 The customers should approve the design before moving to the next part.